ecmwf-ifs/dwarf-p-cloudsc/src/cloudsc_pyiface/README.md

-This is a driver allowing to execute IFS physics from within a Python script Steps to run and perform basic test  on ATOS: module load python3 python3 -m venv cleanvenv source ./cleanvenv/bin/activate
+This is a driver allowing to execute IFS physics from within a Python script Steps to run and perform basic test  on ATOS:
+Uncomment #add_subdirectory(cloudsc_pyiface) in ./src/CMakeLists.txt (at the moment needed to mitigate CI incompatibility) module load python3 python3 -m venv cleanvenv source ./cleanvenv/bin/activate